BathMASH/MathAltNotes/README.md

 transform LaTeX learning materials into a variety of more accessible formats for disabled students.
 You may find that other students prefer or make use of some of the formats so please consider making all formats available to all students.
+For instance, some formats may be useful to students using devices with small screens.

 This is a work in progress and is likely to be unstable.
 It is not intended for use with complex LaTeX documents such as books or